opulencephp/docs/sessions.md

 ```

 <h2 id="session-handlers">Session Handlers</h2>
 **Session handlers** are what actually read and write session data from some form of storage, eg text files, cache, or cookies.
-All RDev handlers implement `\SessionHandlerInterface` (built-into PHP).
+All Opulence handlers implement `\SessionHandlerInterface` (built-into PHP).
 Typically, they read and write session data using [middleware](#middleware).
-The following are session handlers built-into RDev:
+The following are session handlers built-into Opulence:

-* `RDev\Sessions\Handlers\FileSessionHandler`
+* `Opulence\Sessions\Handlers\FileSessionHandler`
   * Stores session data to plain-text files
-* `RDev\Sessions\Handlers\CacheSessionHandler`
+* `Opulence\Sessions\Handlers\CacheSessionHandler`
   * Stores session data to some form of [cache](cache), eg Memcached or Redis

 <h2 id="middleware">Middleware</h2>
 The best place to read and write session data with the `handler` is in middleware.
-RDev comes with a class middleware baked-in:  `RDev\Framework\HTTP\Middleware\Session`.
+Opulence comes with a class middleware baked-in:  `Opulence\Framework\HTTP\Middleware\Session`.

 > **Note:** This middleware is an abstract class.
 If you're using the <a href="https://github.com/ramblingsofadev/Project" target="_blank">skeleton project</a>, you can simply use the middleware `Project\HTTP\Middleware\Session` to finish extending it.
 Otherwise, you can roll your own session middleware.